UPPMAX/uppmax_intro_day_1/docs/sessions/file_transfer_using_scp.md

-# File transfer using scp
+# File transfer using `scp`

 !!!- info "Learning objectives"

+    - Practice using the UPPMAX documentation
-    - Can transfer files using scp
+    - Can transfer files using `scp`

 ???- question "For teachers"

-    Prerequisites are:

-    - [...]

-    Preparations are:

-    - [...]

     Teaching goals are:

-    - [...]
+    - Learners have practiced using the UPPMAX documentation
+    - Learners have transferred files using `scp`

     Lesson plan: